HOA Fines and Penalties

 • Meeting Facilities.
 Facilities during association elections cannot be suspended.

 • Utilities.
-California's Supreme Court has determined that associations are "for all practical purposes" a landlord.
+California's Supreme Court has determined that associations are, "for all practical purposes," a landlord.
 (Francis T v.
-Village Green.)
-Under landlord-tenant law, landlords may not willfully cause, "directly or indirectly," the interruption or termination of utility service to a tenant's residence.
+Village Green) Under landlord-tenant law, landlords may not willfully cause, "directly or indirectly," the interruption or termination of utility service to a tenant's residence.
 Utilities covered include, but are not limited to, water, heat, light, electricity, telephone, gas, elevators, and refrigeration.
 (Civ.
-Code § 789.3.)
-A judge could decide that trash collection qualifies as a "utility" and could not be withheld by the association.
+Code § 789.3) A judge could decide that trash collection qualifies as a "utility" and could not be withheld by the association.

-Recording a Notice of Violation
+Recording a Notice of Violation is Not Allowed

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.